Home > Focusing and ... > Spirituality > Focusing and the Spiritual Life

 Focusing helps us become more present for others by providing a practice through which we become more available to ourselves.
 This crucial capacity of self-holding is an essential skill for loving relationships and an authentic spiritual life.
 By holding our own feelings in a gentle, caring way, we stay close to ourselves.
 We develop equanimity.
 We are emotionally and spiritually available to respond compassionately and connect with others as we develop this safe refuge within ourselves.

 John Amodeo, Ph.D. is a psychotherapist and author of The Authentic Heart, as well as Love & Betrayal; and coauthor of Being Intimate.
-He is a Focusing Trainer and Coordinator of the Focusing and Buddhism project for the Focusing Institute.
+He is a Focusing Trainer and Coordinator of the Focusing and Buddhism project for The International Focusing Institute.
 E-mail: email@example.com